Jamie Lee Curtis: 1977–1979: Television debut and Halloween

-Curtis's film debut occurred in John Carpenter's 1978 horror film Halloween, in which she played the role of Laurie Strode.
+Her film debut occurred in John Carpenter's 1978 horror film Halloween, in which she played the role of Laurie Strode.
 The film was a major success and was considered the highest-grossing independent film of its time, earning accolades as a classic horror film.
 The producer, Debra Hill, specifically cast Curtis because her mother, Janet Leigh, had been known as a horror icon due to her Oscar-nominated performance in Psycho.
-Curtis was subsequently cast in several horror films, garnering her a reputation as a scream queen.
 She would also return to the Halloween franchise seven times, playing Strode in the sequels Halloween II (1981), Halloween H20: 20 Years Later (1998), Halloween: Resurrection (2002), Halloween (2018), Halloween Kills (2021), and Halloween Ends (2022), and having an uncredited voice role in Halloween III: Season of the Witch (1982).

+After the major critical and commercial success of Halloween, Curtis was cast in several horror films, garnering her a reputation as a scream queen.

+1980–1982: Scream queen

-Her next film following Halloween was The Fog, which was also helmed by Carpenter and produced by Hill.
+Her next film following Halloween was The Fog, which was also directed by Carpenter and produced by Hill.
 The film opened in February 1980 to mixed reviews but strong box office, starting Curtis as a horror film starlet.
 In the years since its release, the film has achieved critical reappraisal and developed a cult following.
 Her next film, Prom Night, was a low-budget Canadian slasher film released in July 1980.
 The film, for which she earned a Genie Award nomination for Best Performance by a Foreign Actress, was similar in style to Halloween, yet received negative reviews which marked it as a disposable entry in the then-popular slasher genre.
 That year, Curtis also starred in Terror Train, which opened in October and met with negative reviews akin to Prom Night.
 Both films performed moderately well at the box office.
 Curtis's roles in the latter two films served a similar function to that of Strode—the main character whose friends are murdered and is practically the only protagonist to survive.
 Film critic Roger Ebert, who gave negative reviews to all three of Curtis's 1980 films, said that Curtis "is to the current horror film glut what Christopher Lee was to the last one—or Boris Karloff was in the 1930s."

 In 1981, she appeared alongside Stacey Keach in the Australian thriller film Roadgames, directed by Carpenter's friend Richard Franklin; her importation, which was requested by the film's American distributor AVCO Embassy Pictures, was contested by the Sydney branch of Actors Equity.
 Although the film was a box office bomb in Australia and Franklin later regretted not increasing the size of Curtis's role, it has achieved a cult following and was championed by Quentin Tarantino.
-For her work in the horror film genre, Curtis was inducted into the Fangoria Hall of Fame in 1997.
+That same year, Curtis reprised her role of Laurie Strode in Halloween II.
+She starred in the television films Death of a Centerfold: The Dorothy Stratten Story, playing the eponymous doomed Playmate, and She's in the Army Now.